 • Fee paid by the expert to be listed.
 Usually, tiered options are offered, with both increasing expense to the expert and increased benefits.

+What do you get out of a listing?
 A directory allows you to tap someone else’s marketing budget.

 • You have the option to include keywords or select premade categories by areas of expertise, distinguishing you from other experts in your field.

-• Your CV, a profile, list of your credentials and other benefits give an attorney a fast way to determine if calling you is in order.
+• Your CV, a profile, list of your credentials, and other benefits give an attorney a fast way to determine if calling you is in order.
 Callers are already interested in you.

 • You benefit from the directory’s own aggressive, expensive SEO tactics.

 • Receiving even one or two cases from these resources may easily pay for the expense.

 Note: Some (minority) directories exist that are biased to “defense experts” or “plaintiff experts”-an unethical and professionally devastating association for an objective expert witness.

 Is listing with a directory bad for testimony?
 No, not necessarily.
 It isn’t unusual for opposing counsel to challenge an expert on cross-examination about listing in multiple directories to characterize the expert as being a mercenary in some way, by “advertising.”
 Of course, advertising doesn’t mean “to the highest bidder” but juries might see it that way.
 Blanket listings everywhere certainly could give that impression.
 Your limited presence, therefore, on those directories that have an excellent reputation for the quality of experts, means accusations are more easily deflected.
 As one client said on the stand about marketing his practice, “I have kids to feed,” producing a good laugh from the jury.

 Why It Works